- IBS can cause abdominal pain and stool changes such as constipation or diarrhea.

 - Limiting milk and milk products (if you are lactose intolerant)

-- Finding positive ways to deal with stress and anxiety
+- Learning how to effectively cope with stress and anxiety

 - Complementary therapies such as biofeedback, acupuncture, and yoga